udamir/youtrack-workflow-cli/README.md

 ## Features

-- **List Workflows**: View all available YouTrack workflows in your instance
-- **Pull Workflows**: Download and extract YouTrack workflow scripts to your local environment
-- **Push Workflows**: Upload local workflow scripts to your YouTrack instance
+- **Sync Workflows**: Synchronize workflows (pull and push) between local and YouTrack
+- **Status Tracking**: Track the status of workflows with visual indicators
+- **Create new Workflow Rule**: Create a new workflow rule from a template
-- **Lint Workflows**: Run linting checks on workflow files
+- **Validate Workflows**: Run linting and type checking on workflow files
+- **Generate Types**: Create TypeScript definitions for YouTrack project custom fields and work item types
 - **Logs with Watch mode**: View logs for a workflow rules
-- **Generate Types**: Create TypeScript definitions for YouTrack project custom fields and work item types
-- **Type Check**: Run TypeScript type checking on workflow files
-- **Sync Workflows**: Synchronize workflows between local and YouTrack
 - **Sync with Watch mode**: Watch for file changes and push changes to YouTrack
 - **Script Hooks**: Run custom scripts before and after pushing workflows to YouTrack
-- **Interactive Selection**: Select workflows to work with from interactive prompts
-- **Status Tracking**: Track the status of workflows with visual indicators
 - **Conflict Resolution**: Resolve conflicts between local and server versions
+- **TypeScript Support**: Full TypeScript type definitions for YouTrack scripting API
 - **Secure Authentication**: Use permanent tokens for secure access to YouTrack API
 - **Environment Variables Support**: Configure via command line or environment variables
-- **TypeScript Support**: Full TypeScript type definitions for YouTrack scripting API

 ## Quick Start